wesleylhandy/social-sharing-client/README.md

 *For detailed information on how the Facebook Share API works, see https://developers.facebook.com/docs/sharing/reference/share-dialog*

-The `cbnShare API` accepts the following sharing object:
+The `socialShare API` accepts the following sharing object:

 ```javascript
 const sharingObj = {